 The Chaco Golden Knee Tarantula does best at temperatures between 68 and 78 degrees which is around room temperature for most homes.
 As for humidity, they’re not all that picky.
 As long as you prevent the air from getting too dry they will do okay.
 Slings prefer substrate that’s a bit moist, while adults prefer drier substrate.

-Some tarantula species are capable of communal living, but the CGKT is not one of them.
 In the wild, they only meet to breed and even that often ends in the male being eaten.
 Do not try to house two of them in the same space as this will not end well.

 Molting is a process that every spider goes through as they grow.
 They shed their exoskeleton to make way for a bigger one.
 Since the Chaco Golden Knee is a slower-growing species they will molt less frequently.
 Signs that your tarantula is about to molt include refusing food and darkening of the abdomen.